rokath/trice/docs/Common.md

 ### Logfile viewing

 `trice` generated logfiles with sub-command switch `-color off` are normal ASCII files.
-If they are with color codes, these are ANSI excape sequences.
+If they are with color codes, these are ANSI escape sequences.

 - One easy view option is `less -R trice.log`.
-The linux command `less` is also available inside the VScode terminal.
+The Linux command `less` is also available inside the VScode terminal.
 - Under Windows one could also download and use [ansifilter](https://sourceforge.net/projects/ansifilter/) for logfile viewing.
 A monospaced font is recommended.

 ### Color issues under Windows